jayeshshimpi110920/Security-Notes/Basics-of-interview Question.md

 16. **What is a secure socket layer (SSL)?**
 Answer: SSL is a cryptographic protocol that provides secure communication between a website and its users.

+17. **CSRF (cross-site Request forgery)** its a vulnerability that allows an attacker to trick a user into unknowingly submitting a malicious request to a web application where the user is authenticated.
+This attack mostly carried out using social engg such as link to tricl the victim into sending a forged request to a server. (its a way of impersonating the user to peform unauthorized actions.)
+    > **cross-site** - used 2 interacting (trusted website & malicious code)
+    > **request** - request sent from user browers to server, asking to perform some action., CSRF referes to state-changing request that might modify user data, perform action(like bank transfer) or update a user profile.
+    > **Forgery** - refers to  action being performed fradulently or without the users consent.

 ---

 # Penetration-testing-interview-Question